Run Service

 Note the following scenarios:

-• To restart from the step that failed in the previous run, specify "pgm": "$EXERR" under from.
+• Restart from the step that failed in the previous run: Specify "pgm": "$EXERR" under from.
 If there is no such step, the job restarts from the beginning.
-For this option, ensure that you have Control-M for z/OS version 9.0.21.200 or later, or have applied APAR WW10041.
+For this option, ensure that you have Control-M for z/OS version 9.0.21.200 or later, or that you applied APAR WW10041.

 cleanup